 The Committee is advised on the progress of action plan implementation every five years as reported by the Conservator to the Minister.
 This provides the Committee with a good opportunity to be updated on the progress of an action plan and to assist their determination as to whether reassessment of a species may be required prior to their ten-year review of the action plan.

-A species action plan implementation progress report was presented to the Committee and finalised by the Conservator in this reporting period for the Pink-tailed Worm-lizard.
+Several threatened species (and migratory species and an ecological community) action plan implementation progress reports were presented to the Committee in this reporting period and will be finalised by the Conservator in the next reporting period, including for: